SuperMarioOfficial/KOSINT-Vagrant/README.md

 ```
 "execute_command": "echo '{{user `ssh_password`}}' | {{ .Vars }} sudo -E -S sh '{{ .Path }}'",
 ```

----
+- **When to upgrade, install pkges and configuring networks?** Packer has the issue that if the script fail, you have to start from the beginning.
+Therefore, I suggest that all the non necessary things are provisioned post factum.
+Provisioning, it can happen at different stages: building the iso, during packer building, after packer succesfully built the vm, and with vagrant.
+This include, updating, installing, upgrading, configuring networks.
+It is highly adviced to do it after the packer is done.

 ![](https://raw.githubusercontent.com/frankietyrine/K-OSINT.iso/master/unnamed.png)

 ## Preceed configuration file
 Preseeding provides a way to set answers to questions asked during the installation process, without having to manually enter the answers while the installation is running.
 This makes it possible to fully automate most types of installation and even offers some features not available during normal installations.
 If you are installing the operating system from a mounted iso as part of your Packer build, you will need to use a preseed file.
-[Example](https://www.debian.org/releases/stable/example-preseed.txt)
+[Example](https://www.debian.org/releases/stable/example-preseed.txt).

+### When to use it:
+I suggest you to use the bare minimum configuration and avoid to upgrade while installing the os.
+As explained before, packer will close and the vm will be destroyed if does not succeed 100%, if there is any connectivity issue during the installation, you could end up having to restart from the beginning.

+### Pressed in the ISO
+Preseed is used to build the ISO too, and it is the same file.
+You can keep a bareminimum preseed configuration.

 ### References:
 - https://www.kali.org/dojo/preseed.cfg